AndreHAM/Thermodynamics-and-Statistical-Physics/README.md

 **Language/Software:** *mathematica vs 12* || *python*

 #### Abstract:
 Usefull tools and codes to study and teach topics on thermodynamics and statistical physics.
-Some similar and simpler codes could be found on the excellent thermodynamics textbook from Prigogine and Kondepudi [1].

 ### Content (for now):